kostaskougios/functions-remote-examples/README.md

 are running in the same box or remote boxes.

 Functions-remote is a code generator for calling functions "remotely", using different serialization methods (like json or avro), and different remote transports (like http).
-Remotely means we may use http as a transport (i.e. via http4s) or just use an isolated classloader as transport so that we can execute the function locally or maybe just spawn a new jvm to call the function.
+Remotely means we may use http as a transport (i.e. via http4s), kafka where calling is publishing and subscribing is invoking the actual implementation of the function, or just use an isolated classloader as transport so that we can execute the function locally or maybe just spawn a new jvm to call the function.
 We'll see all these in more details below as well as why it can be useful to use different transports.

 Effectively functions-remote allows the simplicity of `f(x) = y` no matter where `f` will really run.

 The generated code is very readable and as if written by a person.

+There are many benefits using functions instead of the usual manual serialization of case classes.
+Apart not having to write any serialization code, it is also a lot more readable and easier to mock in tests.
+Also easier to change where/how the call will be done in the future if there is a need to do that.

 ## The exported functions